-He made it back-to-back scores a week later against London Irish and carried his scoring form into England U20's 6 Nations winning campaign, crossing in the opening win against Wales.
+He made it back-to-back scores a week later against London Irish and carried his scoring form into England Under-20's Six Nations winning campaign, crossing the line in the opening win against Wales.

 Since then Jamie has found himself regularly on the scoring sheet for the Saints and was awarded Young Player of the Season, as well as top try scorer in the 2012/13 season.

 That included a run of 10 tries in 12 league matches and Jamie wouldn’t take long to make his mark in 2013/14, scoring the Saints and Premiership try of Season at Gloucester in stunning fashion.